 When you are single, remember that swiping won’t find you love in Austin.
-Let’s face it -“swipe culture”, or endless “swiping” left or right on dating apps like Tinder, Bumble, and OkCupid, is toxic.
+Let’s face it -“swipe culture” meaning people spend hours doing endless “swiping” left or right on dating apps like Tinder, Bumble, and OkCupid, is toxic.
 Since Austin is such a big city, Austin singles might be attracted to dating apps because it seems more convenient – just find love online right from your couch!
 However, you never know who you’re really talking to online, and “easy” often comes with a dark side.

 Before the rise of dating apps, people had to rely on in-person interactions for potential dates.
 People met through work, friends, at social events, at bars – in other words, their relationships had pre-existing foundations of trust to be built on.
 You knew what they actually looked like, and you could get a better sense of what kind of person they are.
 At Something More our sole mission is to find you real love in Austin, with people you can trust.
 You won’t have any anxiety or worries that your dates are being dishonest about who they are.